kellystyles/fungiflow/README.md

     1. Trimming of short Illumina reads with Trimmomatic
     2. Trimming of long MinION reads with porechop
     3. Correction of trimmed MinION reads with FMLRC, using trimmed short reads
-    4. Filtering out non-eukaroytic contamination with Kraken2 (standard database | Oct 2020) - *OPTIONAL*
+    4. Filtering out non-eukaroytic contamination with Kraken2 (standard database - 16 GB preformatted) - *OPTIONAL*
     5. QC of trimmed and filtered reads with FastQC
     6. Assembly:
         - SPAdes for assembly with short Illumina sequence reads